-~~CONDITIONAL USE.
-A use ~~which is not in conformity with the zoning ordinance~~ an application to be filed with the city which is processed in the same manner as a zoning application a variance from an existing ordinance as filed through a formal application.~~
+CONDITIONAL USE.
+A use which requires an application to be filed with the city which is processed in the same manner as a zoning application.

-- CONSTRUCTION PLAN.
-A plan for new or additional construction or for additions to of any structure submitted in an application for a building permit.
+CONSTRUCTION PLAN.
+A plan for new construction or for additions to any structure submitted in application for a building permit.